HrishikeshMK/DAA-Project/Readme.txt

 	      - Implemented the Tomita's algorithm in C++, tested the time for execution of algorithm and found the clique distribution.
 	      - Wrote the report for corresponding algorithm implemented.
+Satya K       - Implemented the Eppstein's algorithm in C++, tested it and collected the required data
+	      - Contributed to the report